igorkry/tnt4j-streams/README.md

 To use TNT4J-Streams predefined functions namespace `ts:` shall be used.

-Streams predefined custom XPath functions may be used in transformation expressions:
+Streams predefined custom XPath functions to be used in transformation expressions:
 * `ts:getFileName(filePath)` - implemented by transformation bean `com.jkoolcloud.tnt4j.streams.transform.FuncGetFileName`.
 Retrieves file
 name from provided file path.